 First Aid Instructor course: 20 hr. classroom instruction.
 This checklist identifies the learning outcomes that you must achieve in order to be successful on the course.

-Required references: First Aid Award Guide, Canadian First Aid Manual, and First Aid Instructor Resource download.
+Required references: First Aid Award Guide, Canadian First Aid Manual, and Teaching First Aid Instructor Resource.
 First Aid Instructor candidates should also have the Society’s Instructor Manual for on-course reference.
+(Note that some affiliates provide materials to candidates, and some require candidates to purchase materials on their own.
+Double check before you purchase.)

 Costs: In addition to the required reference materials, a certification fee is payable to the Lifesaving Society.
 Course organizers charge a fee to cover the costs of running the course.

-Recertification: Instructors remain current by recertifying within 24 months of the last certification date.
-Recertification is through the Society's professional development credit system.
+Recertification: First Aid Instructors remain current for 24 months from the date of certification.
+Only current First Aid Instructors may teach the Society’s programs as detailed above.
+Recertification is through the Society's professional development point system.
 Is it time to recertify?